Heart-Shaped Seasoned Tortilla Chips

 Continue cooking the tortillas in batches.

-…lightly sprinkle them with salt and chili powder.
+Right after transferring the chips to a paper-lined plate, lightly sprinkle them with salt and chili powder.

 This way the salt and chili powder will stick to the tortilla chips.